Doing What’s Best for Kids

 10. Positively contribute to the school and community;

-11. Demonstrate desirable personal characteristics and behaviors when interacting with others that are respectful, responsible, fair, honest, caring, loyal, and committed to democratic ideals.
+11. Demonstrate desirable personal characteristics and behaviours when interacting with others that are respectful, responsible, fair, honest, caring, loyal, and committed to democratic ideals.

 9. Parents and School Council members shall: